A safe space to talk & listen: A Q&A with WFTV's Vanessa Echols

 “That’s what we don’t do enough,” said Echols, who’s an Alabama native and breast cancer survivor.
 Instead, she said guests on the WFTV-produced podcast know that “They’re in that kind of environment where everyone’s like ‘OK, we’re just gonna talk about this.’
 We’re not going to scream.”

-From identifying with those in the media who resemble you, to race in comic books, Colorblind has national appeal in an age of viral headlines and social media backlash .
+From identifying with those in the media who resemble you, to finding laughter in race, Colorblind has national appeal in an age of viral headlines and social media backlash .

 WFTV.com digital producer Kevin Williams sat down with Echols to discuss how the podcast came to be, what it’s teaching her and her listeners, and why there’s a difference between race and racism.